How CTC formally goes about its work as the national cycling charity? How it is led and managed, and how do its policies get decided?

 To submit a motion to the AGM members are encouraged to contact their regional national councillor or the CTC Chief Executive at HQ for advice first.
 See also the “How to influence CTC policy” below.

 The power to create policies on behalf of CTC Council is mainly delegated to working committees who maintain relevant policy handbooks on behalf of the organisation.

-CTC National Council has approved a revision to our Equality and Diversity (Equal Opportunities) policy to reflect changes in legislation and as the starting point for efforts to achieve the Equality in Sport standard, the recognised accreditation mark for sporting and participation organisations.
+CTC National Council has approved a revision to our Equality and Diversity (Equal Opportunities) policy to reflect changes in legislation.
+CTC has achieved the Preliminary level of the Equality in Sport standard, the recognised accreditation mark for sporting and participation organisation.

 CTC is rightly proud of its 130 year history as a membership organisation, the largest and oldest of its kind in the UK and one of the largest in the world.